Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Introduction

-In order to prove Theorem \ref{hyperkahler fourfold}, we give a classification of the pairs $(G/P, \mathcal F)$ such that the zero locus of a general global section of $\mathcal F$ is a fourfold with trivial canonical bundle when $G$ is a simple Lie group of exceptional type.
-Although the classification result has already been obtained by Benedetti \cite{BenedettiThesis} with the help of a computer program \texttt{Macaulay2}, it is also worthwhile to examine each case closely and make specific calculations by hand.
+In order to prove Theorem~\ref{hyperkahler fourfold}, we give a classification of the pairs $(G/P, \mathcal F)$ such that the zero locus of a general global section of $\mathcal F$ is a fourfold with trivial canonical bundle when $G$ is a simple Lie group of exceptional type.
+A similar analysis has been parallelly obtained in~\cite{BenedettiThesis}, with the usage of \texttt{Macaulay2}.
 For Grassmannians of classical Lie type, Benedetti classified such $d$-folds for $2 \leq d \leq 4$ in~\cite{Ben}.
 In~\cite{IIM19}, Inoue, Ito and Miura also gave a similar classification and geometric descriptions of Calabi--Yau $3$-folds for Grassmannians.

-\begin{theorem}[{Section~\ref{sec_classification_fourfolds}; cf.~\cite[Theorem~2.4.3]{BenedettiThesis}}] Let $G/P$ be a rational homogeneous variety of Picard number one, and $\mathcal F$ be a completely reducible, globally generated, equivariant vector bundle over $G/P$.
-If $G$ is a simple Lie group of exceptional type and the zero locus $Z$ of a general global section of $\mathcal F$ is a fourfold with trivial canonical bundle, then the only possible pairs $(G/P, \mathcal F)$ are listed in Table \ref{table1} up to natural identifications. \end{theorem}
+\begin{theorem} Let $G/P$ be a rational homogeneous variety of Picard number one, and let $\mathcal F$ be a completely reducible, globally generated, equivariant vector bundle over $G/P$.
+If $G$ is a simple Lie group of exceptional type and the zero locus $Z$ of a general global section of $\mathcal F$ is a fourfold with trivial canonical bundle, then the only possible pairs $(G/P, \mathcal F)$ are listed in Table~\ref{table1} up to natural identifications. \end{theorem}

 In Table~\ref{table1}, $\iota(G/P)$ means the Fano index of a rational homogeneous variety $G/P$, and $\mathcal E_{\lambda}$ is the irreducible equivariant vector bundle associated to a $P$-dominant weight $\lambda$ (see Section~\ref{subsec_equiv_vb_on_hom_varieties} for details).